 Together, these properties enable scalable congestion controllers to respond proportionally to frequent ECN marks while maintaining stable operation at high rates and low queueing delay.
 In contrast, classic congestion control algorithms such as Reno or Cubic are optimized for loss-driven operation and implicitly rely on queue buildup and infrequent congestion events, leading to slower convergence after loss and larger delay oscillations.

 On the deployability front, for a scalable congestion control protocol to be usable with L4S over the public Internet, it must also comply with the Prague L4S Requirements~\cite{prague-req, rfc9331}.
-By satisfying these requirements, a transport can safely use L4S signals on the Internet; its congestion control can exploit frequent, fine-grained feedback; and it is able to coexist with classic flows fairly at shared bottlenecks.
+By satisfying these requirements, a transport can safely use L4S signals on the Internet; its congestion control can exploit frequent and fine-grained feedback provided through AccECN~\cite{rfc9768}; and it is able to coexist with classic flows fairly at shared bottlenecks.
 In addition, it can fallback to classic (Reno-friendly) behavior on packet loss.
 Examples of L4S-compatible congestion controllers include TCP Prague~\cite{prague-req}, UDP Prague~\cite{udp-prague-github} and SCReAM~\cite{rfc8298, scream-paper}.

 The design of the Dual Queue Coupled (DQC) AQM, specified in RFC 9332~\cite{rfc9332} and depicted in Fig.~\ref{fig:dualq-coupled-aqm}, isolates traffic by way of two queues: a classic (C) queue serving legacy congestion-controlled flows, and an L4S (L) queue for flows employing scalable congestion control.
-Incoming packets are classified into the C or L queue based on the value of the ECN field in the IP header, as detailed in Table~\ref{tab:ecn_codepoints}.
 Each queue is managed by its own AQM, which independently regulates queue delay around a target operating point by computing a base control probability, namely $P'$ for the C queue, and $P'_L$ for the L queue.
-Then, these probabilities respectively determine packet drops ($P_C$) for Classic traffic, and ECN marking ($P_L$) for L4S traffic.
+Then, these probabilities respectively determine packet drops ($P_C$) for classic traffic, and ECN marking ($P_L$) for L4S traffic.

-The L4S queue is given latency priority to minimize queuing delay for scalable flows; however, throughput fairness between classic and L4S traffic is enforced through a coupling mechanism between the two AQMs; this is realized by setting the final L4S marking probability as the maximum of its native marking probability $P'_L$ and a scaled version of the Classic base drop probability $P_C=k*P'$.
-The coupling ensures that L4S traffic remains responsive to congestion driven by Classic flows, while still allowing the L4S AQM to independently maintain low queueing delay.
+The L4S queue is given latency priority to minimize queuing delay for scalable flows; however, throughput fairness between classic and L4S traffic is enforced through a coupling mechanism between the two AQMs; this is realized by setting the final L4S marking probability as the maximum of its native marking probability $P'_L$ and a scaled version of the classic base drop probability $P_C=k*P'$.

+The coupling ensures that L4S traffic remains responsive to congestion driven by classic flows, while still allowing the L4S AQM to independently maintain low queueing delay.
 Finally, a conditional priority scheduler arbitrates service between the C and L queues, providing latency priority to the L queue while using preset queue weights to control long-term throughput sharing with the C queue.